treshugart/galvatron/README.md

 ### Transforms

-Galvatron has a notion of both `pre` and `post` transorms.
+Galvatron has a notion of both `pre` and `post` transforms.
 The `pre` transforms happen prior to tracing dependencies.
 This means that if you need to transform your code prior to tracing it for its dependencies, then you can do so.
 The `post` transforms happen after tracing and are intended to transform your source before it is concatenated.

-There are three built-in transformers:
+There are two built-in transformers:

 1. `babel`
 2. `globalize`
-3. `unamd`

 Built-in transformers can be specified by their name: